wung-s/doc.sitespeed.io/documentation/installation/index.md

 $ sudo docker run --privileged --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io sitespeed.io -u http://www.sitespeed.io -b firefox
 ~~~

 That will output the data from the run in the current directory.

-Note: running on Mac OS X and Windows, Boot2Docker have rights to write data in your */Users* or *C:\Users* directory.
-Read more [here](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume).
-{: .note .note-warning}
+You can read more about running the containers [here](/documentation/docker/).